Rand Stats

 The visualizations with "JavaScript::D3" are very capricious.
 Currently they:

-The points above were to main reason to develop the DOT format visualizations.
+The points above were the main reasons to develop the DOT format visualization.
 Most of the documentation notebooks show the graphs using both "JavaScript::D3" and DOT-SVG.

 TODO